 This is because the holiday seasons are generic to all holidays whether they are on weekends or not, and even if they're longer periods like Christmas/New Years where you may want a much bigger 10 or 15 day holiday period.

 If you want a larger holiday period with longer minimum nights and specific rules, you need to create a specific-date Season to cover the entire holiday period, and set the rules as desired for that Season.
 You can also use spot rates for the nights in that period, but Rules can only be set in Seasons.

 Do holiday rates push to channels, if I'm using OwnerRez tools like Channel Bridge or an API connection?

-Ordinarily yes, if the holiday-based surcharges is per night.
+Ordinarily yes, if the holiday-based surcharges are per night.
 If the amount is per stay, then it won't be included.

-OwnerRez doesn't have a specific control for "don't allow checkin/checkout on this particular day."
-However, you can create this effect using Seasons, separately from the Holiday settings discussed on this page.
+You can create a "don't allow arrival/departure on this day" using Seasons, separately from the Holiday settings discussed on this page.

 If you are connected to listing sites via API, these Arrival/Departure rules will be automatically pushed there.
 This will have the effect of not allowing a booking that arrives or departs on Christmas Day.